Rational Number On The Number Line

 Rational numbers exhibit several important characteristics when placed on the number line:

 • Density: Between any two rational numbers, there exists another rational number.
-Take this: between 1/2 and 3/4, there’s 5/8, 11/16, and so on.
+Here's one way to look at it: between 1/2 and 3/4, there’s 5/8, 11/16, and so on.
 This infinite divisibility highlights their density.

 • Order Consistency: Rational numbers maintain their order on the number line.
 If a/b < c/d, then a/b will always lie to the left of c/d.

 • Symmetry Around Zero: Positive and negative rational numbers are equidistant from zero but on opposite sides.
-To give you an idea, 2/5 and -2/5 are equally spaced from 0.
+Here's one way to look at it: 2/5 and -2/5 are equally spaced from 0.

 Scientific Explanation of Rational Numbers and Their Placement